Brazzo978/openvpn-easy-ipv6-portfw/README.md

 bash ./opvpn-setup.sh
 ```
 Please be aware that the script is gona change ssh port to 65522 !!!
-It will install openvpn on the server, configure it, Re-Run the script to get the option menù
+It will install OpenVPN on the server and configure it automatically.
+Re-run the script at any time to access the management menu with all the available options.